 In this process, the program will obtain 2D and 1D radial integrated intensities of the entire diffraction image using the previously determined center.
 The program will use functions from the pyFAI library to produce the integrated intensity using FPGA hardware acceleration if available.
 The 2D integrated intensity will be used for Finding Rings by Log Central Differences Method and 1D integrated intensity (after Convex Hull background subtraction is applied) will be used for Finding Rings by Partial Integration Method and Fitting Model.
-For example, if the image is and the 1D radial integrated map is ..
+For example, if the image is intensity traces, one from each range, when the angle size is 90.